ewallace/ewallace.github.io/team/_posts/2023-01-16-ines-goncalves.md

 ---

 Inês Gonçalves is a 3rd year Undergraduate in Medicine, intercalating in the Biochemistry honours programme.
 In January 2023 she joined the Wallace lab to undertake a lab project alongside Kexin Kiong.
-Inês is planning to continue her medicine course at the University of Edinburgh in from 2023 until 2026.
+Inês is planning to continue her medicine course at the University of Edinburgh from 2023 until 2026.